Calibrating trade-offs tutorial

 )

 How do we determine which one is best?
 This is difficult to say.
-Ideally, additional information could be used to help select a prioritization, such as knowledge on available resources, species’ connectivity requirements, and impacts of neighboring land use.
+Ideally, expert knowledge could be used to help select a prioritization, such as knowledge on available resources, species’ connectivity requirements, and management feasibility.
 However, from a practical perspective, prioritizations generated for academic contexts might find the quantitative approaches more useful because they have greater transparency and reproducibility.
 Ultimately, all of these methods are designed to support decision making.
 This means that they are intended to assist the decision making process, not serve as a replacement.

 Conclusion